Club León: Rivalries

 The oldest rival of Club León is Unión de Curtidores, a rivalry which began as both teams reside in León, Guanajuato.
 Unión de Curtidores was founded in 1928, and during its early years, was the dominant team in León.
 When they joined the Liga Mayor (now Liga MX) in 1943, part of the team merged with Selección de Guanajuato and took the name of Unión-León, which later became Club León.

 Despite the rivalry against Los Curtidores being the oldest in León, the prominent one today is against Irapuato, who also appeared in the Clásico del Bajio, which has been fought in both the Primera División and the Primera División A (now Ascenso MX).

 Another rivalry is with Pachuca C.F., mainly because of similar owners for the two clubs.
 On July 11, 2018, Club León and Pachuca met in a friendly match played in Milwaukee, Wisconsin, at Miller Park, home of the Milwaukee Brewers.
 Pachuca won the match 3–1 in front of 18,321 fans.
+Despite that since Leon's return to first division they have won and gone to more finals than their rivals Pachuca.